Cinema of Hungary: 1960–1970

 The sixties were the years of rejuvenation for the Hungarian movie industry.
 After the harsher years following the events of 1956, the newly elected socialist government, headed by János Kádár wanted to appear more liberal, resulting in softening rules and regulations in every area.
 The two former film studios were split into four independent ones, headed by film-makers.
 These artistic teams could approve or deny filming plans themselves; supervision was only present in the form of pre-screening of the finished movie.
 Instead of multiple stages of control over scripts and plans, the censoring became a posterior process.
 Only a low number of films became censored, not only because the government's intention to maintain a more broad-minded image, but because directors also tried to avoid more problematic themes.
 Socially critical films, often utilizing cross-talk and allegorical elements, re-emerged, and many of them were allowed to be screened at western film festivals.

 As technology became cheap, large masses of people became introduced to this form of entertainment.
 In the countryside, clubs and community houses were converted to screening rooms, while in towns, and especially Budapest, hundreds of new movie theatres opened.
 Ticket price for premiere movies was 8 Ft, and 2 Ft for older films or in worker district – a cost that nearly every class could pay.
 With short animations and newsreels playing before and after feature films, movie-going became a several-hour-long entertainment.
 Special theatres operated to only show children's movies or newsreels (a ticket was valid for 30 minutes).

 The founding of Balázs Béla Studio was another important step in the reshaping of the industry.
 While the studio had only a small budget, movies made here did not need to be pre-screened to external reviewers, only the ones intended for larger audiences.
 Young professionals finishing university got a chance to quickly join live production.
 The studio became the main workshop for avant-garde and experimental filming, contributing greatly to the generational change of the sixties.
 Art groups with different characteristics were formed.

-The era's filming was largely influenced by western modernism, but similarly to Czechoslovakian and Polish cinema, new elements and styles were rarely present in their pure form, but rather mixed with cultural, historical and political themes.
+The era's filming was largely influenced by western modernism, but similarly to Czechoslovak and Polish cinema, new elements and styles were rarely present in their pure form, but rather mixed with cultural, historical and political themes.
 For example, the rebellious, youth-centered French New Wave served as an inspiration for István Szabó's early works, like Álmodozások kora or Szerelmesfilm, which used non-linear narration and experimental camera work.
 But in both cases, youth themes were combined with other themes like history or the clash of generations.

 Against the trends of earlier decades, the positive intellectual appeared as a new type of character, full with optimism and ideas, battling not only with political barriers, but with bureaucracy, and the old generation's rigid rules and positions (Falak, Szemüvegesek, Megszállottak).
 Intellectuals became personified, with such characters often reflecting on their own situation in long, moralizing dialogue scenes.